 Types of Healthcare Mobile Apps

-However, from the user’s perspective, all apps are classified into two types: for patients or non-professional users and for healthcare organizations.
+However, from the user’s perspective, all apps are classified into two types: healthcare apps for doctors or medical organizations and solutions for patients or non-professional users.

 With the rise of healthcare awareness and shifted preferences in the consumerization of healthcare, more and more patients turn to mobile apps.
 People want to track not only fitness activities or their diets but also have better control over the core health metrics.